-Fundamentals of Software Availability
+Fundamentals of Timeouts

 Software availability explained: uptime metrics, redundancy patterns, health checks, and graceful degradation for keeping systems accessible.